FotisK/MovieCatalog/readme.md

     (!)
 MovieCatalog is NOT a movie downloader.

 ## How does MovieCatalog find which movies to download data for?
 **MovieCatalog** is filesystem-based meaning that it scans a specific folder (*Source*) for files and folders (eg. .srt files, video files, .torrent files or .txt files) and fetches the information for the movies extracted from the filenames.
-In other words, it treats the folder contents, as a list of movie names!
+In other words, it treats the folder's content, as a list of movie names.
 The downloaded data are kept in a `cache` folder.

 ## Features
 ### Runs on demand